top of page

 It doesn’t make it less impactful because you’re the one doing the spending.

-3. Take Bad Advice
+3. Taking Bad Advice

 Have you ever thought that similarities make you the same?